Johns Hopkins Receives Award for Antimicrobial Resistance Detection and Infection Control Partnership in India

 Drug-resistant organisms are outpacing developments in treatments for infectious diseases.
 In fact, drug resistance currently claims the lives of 700,000 people each year—a number that’s projected to grow to 10 million deaths annually by midcentury.
 The problem is so severe that the World Health Organization has declared antimicrobial resistance (AMR) among its top 10 global health threats.
 The burden of AMR is greater in India than in any other country.

 Gram-negative bacterial organisms are responsible for deadly bloodstream infections.
 Colistin (an antibiotic) and carbapenems (a whole class of antibiotics) are the last line of defense we currently have against these organisms.
 This collaboration will focus on containing bacteria with emerging resistance to these two critical drug classes.
-Specifically, the effort will build surveillance systems to track the spread of resistant Gram-negative bacteria among patients in the hospital setting and identify rare and novel antimicrobial resistance threats using conventional microbiology and whole genome sequencing.
+Specifically, the effort will build detection systems to track the spread of resistant Gram-negative bacteria among patients in the hospital setting and identify rare and novel antimicrobial resistance threats using conventional microbiology and whole genome sequencing.
 Data from those efforts will be used to help inform infection control practices that reduce transmission and keep patients safe.
-In addition to establishing the surveillance and containment network, the effort focuses on capacity-strengthening to provide training, tools, and resources for point-of-care personnel on bacteriology techniques, next-generation genomic sequencing, and infection prevention and control.
+In addition to establishing the detection and containment network, the effort focuses on capacity-strengthening to provide training, tools, and resources for point-of-care personnel on bacteriology techniques, next-generation genomic sequencing, and infection prevention and control.

 Participation in these networks builds from previous CDC-funded work undertaken by the collaboration on AMR infections among newborns in the intensive care unit.
 That effort categorized the most prevalent types of sepsis-related infections and developed changes in healthcare practice to prevent them.